Middle Tennessee Digital Agriculture Academy

 What's in it for Me?

-Each year, 20 non-formal educators will be selected to participate in the Digital Agriculture Academy.
+Each year, up to 20 non-formal educators will be selected to participate in the Digital Agriculture Academy.
 In addition to joining a network of adults working with youth on topics related to digital agriculture, each participant will receive a $600 stipend for completing the four-day experience and receive certificate in the end.